clemairej/commit-stacking-repro/readme.md

 This is repro of a commit changes stacking bug in IJ diff

-this is a line added by commit 1
+this is a line added by commit 1 this is a line added by commit 2